Sam-Yak19/NetworkSecurity_MLProject/README.md

-### Network Security Project build using ML for Phising data

-🛡️ Network Security Anomaly Detection ML Project
-This project implements an end-to-end Machine Learning pipeline for detecting anomalies in network security data.
+Network Security Project build using ML for Phising data This project implements an end-to-end Machine Learning pipeline for detecting anomalies in network security data.
 It's designed to be robust, reproducible, and easy to use, featuring data ingestion, validation, transformation, model training, and a user-friendly prediction API with a web interface.

 ✨ Features